kaihuchen/articles/EnterpriseBots/index.md

 The integration of Generative AI (GenAI) chatbots into enterprise environments marks a significant evolution from traditional enterprise software systems.
 These AI-driven platforms and conventional software tools differ fundamentally in their design, capabilities, and applications but also share certain foundational aspects related to their enterprise use.

-However, it's important to recognize that these *enterprise chatbots* are essentially the latest iteration of *enterprise software applications*.
+It is important to recognize that these *enterprise chatbots* are essentially the latest iteration of *enterprise software applications*.
 As such, many of the same challenges faced during their development cycles should not be overlooked or underestimated.

 ## Developmental Challenges